nataliethistime/atomic-lacuna/docs/goals.md

 - Use the Handlebars template engine to use HTML templates instead of manually messing with HTML inside the code.
 The reasons for this should be obvious.
-- Use JSLint to check the code for errors and report on possible bugs because if various pitfalls in the JavaScript language design.
+- Use JSLint to check the code for errors and report on possible bugs because of various pitfalls in the JavaScript language design.
-- Because this project is NodeJs based, it's the easiest thing in the world to add a new module use that module to simplify the code.
-As such, as much of the code as possible with me separated out into different files.
+- Because this project is NodeJs based, it's the easiest thing in the world to break code out into new modules.
 - General cleaning of messy code.
 - Use Browserify to make this code usable in the web browser, so that we're only maintaining one code base. (**IMPORTANT**)